phoddie/compileDataView/readme.md

 As a quick project, CompileDataView is a little rough.
 I know little about writing parsers and less about building web pages.
 The parser is adequate, but the [web page](https://phoddie.github.io/compileDataView/) could really use some help (hint, hint).

-CompileDataView is useful as-is.
-There are areas that could be explored further.
+While CompileDataView is useful today, there are areas that could be explored further.

 - **Initializers**: In some data structures, some properties should be initialized to a non-zero value.
 This could be done with the syntax `Int8 foo = 1;` with the assignment applied in the constructor.
 - **ASCII strings**: The `string` type stores UTF-8 which is useful, but 8-bit character data is common enough in many binary formats that it makes sense to support directly.
 - **Date**: It might be useful to allow `Date` objects to be stored directly, as  Booleans are.
+- **Code generation**: The code for copying structures and strings could be optimized based on the size of the copy.

+## Acknowledgements
+The motivation for creating CompileDataView was code kindly shared in the [Embedded JavaScript Gitter](https://gitter.im/embedded-javascript/moddable) by an embedded developer ([@SkyeSweeney](https://github.com/SkyeSweeney)) writing their first JavaScript code.

+The original syntax of the binary data descriptions was unnecessary complex.
+Thanks to Patrick Soquet for encouraging me to follow the C model more closely.

+## Contact
 If you run into an issue or have question, please post it to the [CompileDataView repository](https://github.com/phoddie/compileDataView).
 You can also reach me on Twitter at [@phoddie](https://twitter.com/phoddie).
 Pull requests with improvements are welcome.